edayot/SimpleDrawer/README.md

 <img src=https://raw.githubusercontent.com/edayot/SimpleDrawer/master/images/guide_craft.png>
 </p>

+>[!Warning]
+>Only for versions before 2.2.0
-## ⚠ Warning the datapack has to be loaded at the world start (or server start)!
+>The datapack has to be loaded at the world start (or server start)!
 (If not, you will have unmatching textures)

 # Exploring the datapack :